 - 1153: city is pillaged but quickly recovers.

 - 1221: year of tragedy.
-Merv opens its gates to Mongols and intruders kill almost all inhabitants of the city as well as hundreds of thousands of refugees from other cities who hid behind the walls of city.
-Just few hundreds of people are left alive, mostly artisans and scientists.
+Merv opens its gates to Mongols and intruders kill almost all inhabitants of the city as well as hundreds of thousands of refugees from other cities who hid behind the walls of the city.
+Just a few hundreds of people are left alive, mostly artisans and scientists.
 It is possible that up to one million died.
-This is one of the most tragic events in human history, still posing many questions about the dark side of human soul.
+This is one of the most tragic events in human history, still posing many questions about the dark side of the human soul.

 - Middle of the 13th century: fortifications are hastily rebuilt but the metropolitan spirit never returns to Merv.